Open Studios Planning Team

 K. Allison Ceramics

-This is Kim's fifth year participating in Open Studios, and her fourth as part of the planning team.
+This is Kim's sixth year participating in Open Studios, and her fifth as part of the planning team.